ergo-services/ergo/docs/actors/supervisor.md

 The supervisor tracks restart timestamps (in milliseconds).
 When a child terminates and needs restart, the supervisor checks: have there been more than `Intensity` restarts in the last `Period` seconds?
 If yes, the restart intensity is exceeded.

 When the intensity is exceeded the supervisor stops all running children and terminates itself:
-- Each child receives `act.ErrSupervisorRestartsExceeded` as its exit reason.
+- Each child receives `gen.ErrExceeded` as its exit reason.
-- The supervisor itself exits with `*gen.Error{Msg: "restart intensity exceeded", Inner: <original child reason>}`.
+- The supervisor itself exits with `*gen.Error{Msg: "supervisor restart intensity exceeded (max N in Ms): ...", Wrapped: [gen.ErrExceeded, originalChildReason]}`.
-- A parent supervisor or monitor can call `errors.Unwrap(reason)` to recover the original child cause.
+- A parent supervisor or monitor can call `errors.Is(reason, gen.ErrExceeded)` to detect the cause, and walk `Unwrap()` to recover the original child reason.

 Old restarts outside the period window are discarded from tracking.
 This is a sliding window: if your child crashes 5 times in 10 seconds, then runs stable for 11 seconds, then crashes again, the counter resets.
 It is 1 restart in the window, not 6 total.